mullummer/racecenter/README.md

 Riders with bib numbers in [gc] will be marked yellow (gc contenders).
 Riders with bib numbers in [green] will be marked green (sprinters).
-Start end end these lists also with a comma.
+Start and end these lists also with a comma.
 For example: ",1,51,61,81,"

 Click on a team jersey to switch to mark the team members.
 Click again to reset